- Literary Genre and Style

 You will also need to practice your critical reading skills, since the exam will test your ability to build clear and coherent arguments supported by evidence from the text.
 It will also assess your mastery of the many terms that have been devised by scholars and teachers over the years to describe and analyze Latin grammar, syntax, and literary style.

 More study materials can be found online.
-Many AP teachers have posted complete study guides, review sheets and test questions.
-A large database of materials used in one high school AP course can be found here.
+Many AP teachers have posted complete study guides, review sheets, and test questions.
+There is also a large database of materials used in one high school AP course.
 Navigate through the menu in the left-hand margin to find materials related to Caesar and Vergil, along with sample multiple-choice questions.
-Another helpful site for perfecting your grammar and vocabulary can be found here.
+Another helpful site for perfecting your grammar and vocabulary is also available.
 Although it wasn’t specifically developed for AP studying, this website contains many Latin phrases, abbreviations, proverbs, and maxims along with links to more study materials on other sites.

 The multiple-choice portion of your exam will consist of 50 multiple-choice questions that include both readings from the syllabus and sight reading.
 Approximately 20 questions will focus on Vergil and Caesar selections from the required readings while about 30 will contain sight readings.
 As you review questions, keep a running list of vocabulary, grammar, and skills that are still tripping you up.
 These will be areas for further review when you go back over the materials one last time.

 Step 4: Practice Free-Response Questions

 Before you begin practicing for the free-response section of your exam, make sure that you know what to expect on it.
 The first two free-response questions will be literal translations of required course readings.
 You will be asked to translate one given selection from the Caesar text and one given selection from the Vergil text as verbatim as possible.
 Each selection will be approximately five lines long, and you will be provided with any particularly unique vocabulary terms.
 It is recommended that you spend about 15 minutes on each of these translations.